APRIL 1 – APRIL 8, 2020

 Today, we will drive to Bomi and Lulang forest.

 First, we will drive to the forest area.
-You will see the King Cypress, tree that is over 2,500 years old and about 50 meters high.
+You will see King Cypress, a tree that is over 2,500 years old and about 50 meters high.
 After that we proceed to visit Gala Village.
 The village is located in a gorgeous valley with magnificent peach bloom.

 After visiting the village we continue driving towards Lulang forest.
 As we cross Sekyim la Pass , you will enjoy a distant view of snowy Mt.
 Namjia Bawa.
 Once we reach Lulang forest, enjoy the walk along the high trees, wild flowers with mountain setting on the background.
 There are small cute villages in the valley.